Updated October 2010

 Indicators

-- Understand that technological outcomes may be used successfully by end-users for purposes other than what they were originally designed.
+- explain how technological outcomes have been successfully used by end-users for purposes other than what they were originally designed for;

 |